gevaertlab/GBM360/readme.md

 <img src="pictures/screenshot_file_upload.png" width = "70%" height = "70%">

-A thumbnail of the image will display when the upload is completed
+A thumbnail of the image will display when the upload is complete

 <img src="pictures/screenshot_thumbnail.png" width = "70%" height = "70%">